Clarence Thomas: First Amendment

-On occasion, Thomas has disagreed with free speech claimants.
-For example, he dissented in Virginia v.
-Black, a case that struck down part of a Virginia statute that banned cross burning.
-Concurring in Morse v.
-Frederick, he argued that the free speech rights of students in public schools are limited.
 In Mahanoy Area School District v.
-B.L.—in which an off-campus high school student was punished by her school for sending a profane message on social media regarding her school, softball team, and cheer team—Thomas was the lone dissenter, siding with the school.
-He criticized the majority for relying on "vague considerations" and wrote that historically schools could discipline students in situations similar to the case.
+B.L.—in which a high school punished a student for sending a profane message on social media about her school, softball team, and cheer team—Thomas was the lone dissenter, siding with the school.
+He criticized the majority for relying on "vague considerations" and wrote that historically schools could discipline students in similar situations.
 In Walker v.
 Texas Division, Sons of Confederate Veterans, he joined the majority opinion that Texas's decision to deny a request for a Confederate Battle Flag specialty license plate was constitutional.